edjw/edjw.github.io/_posts/2018-08-26-making-it-easy-to-get-thumbnails-of-youtube-videos.md

 ---
 layout: post
 date: 2018-08-26 14:00:00 +0100
-title: Making it easy to get thumbnails of YouTube videos
+title: 'New website: Making it easy to get thumbnails of YouTube videos'

 ---
 I made a web app that makes it easy to download thumbnails for YouTube videos.
 It’s called [Get YouTube Thumbnails](https://youtubethumbnails.pythonanywhere.com).